Shima Hospital: Atomic bombing

-On August 6, 1945, Shima Hospital was completely destroyed by the atomic bombing of Hiroshima; the atomic bomb detonated right above the building and the blast was directed downwards.
+On August 6, 1945, Shima Hospital was completely destroyed by the atomic bombing of Hiroshima; the atomic bomb detonated directly above the building and the blast was directed downwards.
 Because the epicenter of the atomic bombing of Hiroshima was over the hospital, the hypocenter, or ground zero, was the hospital itself.
-All the medical staff and the inpatients who were in Shima Hospital, about 80, died instantly.
+All the medical staff and the patients who were in Shima Hospital, about 80, died instantly.
 At the time of the detonation, Kaoru Shima was away from Hiroshima city, as he had gone to assist a colleague with a difficult operation at a hospital in a nearby town.
 Thus he and his attending nurse were the only survivors of the Shima Hospital staff.

 Dr. Kaoru Shima returned to Hiroshima on the night of August 6 and began treatment of the injured people.
 On the afternoon of August 7, Shima found an operation tool he had purchased in the U.S. at the site of the destroyed hospital, the only remaining trace of the structure.
 Kaoru Shima and the nurse found a large quantity of bleached bones at the bottom of the debris, as the corpses had immediately become skeletonized by the blast.

 Shima learned American medical care and practised American medical care at his hospital.
 Therefore, the war with the U.S. was a considerable shock for him.
 Shima disagreed with the Pacific War, and risked being killed by special political police.

-Shima's son had evacuated on August 6, 1945, and had also survived.
+Shima's son had been evacuated to Sera and also survived.
 He would also become a doctor, and later became director of the hospital in its second incarnation.